 What’s an SSL certificate?

 SSL (Secure Sockets Layer) is the standard security technology for establishing a safe encrypted link between a web server and a browser like Chrome.
-You’ll see that Amazon and ebay all have padlocks in front of their web address, showing that they’re using an SSL Certificate.
+You’ll see that secure sites have padlocks in front of their web address, showing that they’re using an SSL Certificate.

 How do I make my site secure?